Monitoring Persons Who Are Starting HCV Treatment, Are on Treatment, or Have Completed Antiviral Therapy

 I, B

-Quantitative HCV viral load testing is recommended 12 or more weeks after completion of therapy to document sustained virologic response (SVR), which is consistent with cure of chronic HCV infection.
+Quantitative HCV RNA testing (viral load) is recommended 12 or more weeks after completion of therapy to document sustained virologic response (SVR), which is consistent with cure after HCV infection.

 I, B

-For HBsAg-positive patients not already receiving HBV suppressive therapy because their baseline HBV DNA level does not meet treatment criteria, one of two approaches may be taken:
+For individuals who are positive for HBsAg and not already receiving HBV suppressive therapy because their baseline HBV DNA level does not meet treatment criteria, one of two approaches may be taken:

 IIa, B

-The recommended pretreatment testing assumes that a decision to treat with antiviral medications has already been made and that the testing involved in deciding to treat—including testing for HCV genotype and assessment of hepatic fibrosis—has already been completed (see When and in Whom to Initiate HCV Therapy).
+The recommended pretreatment testing assumes that a decision to treat with DAA medications has already been made and that the testing involved in deciding to treat—including testing for HCV genotype (if unable to use pangenotypic DAAs) and FIB-4 or other assessment of hepatic fibrosis—has already been completed (see When and in Whom to Initiate HCV Therapy).

-Prior to starting treatment, patients should be evaluated for potential drug-drug interactions with selected antiviral medications by consulting the prescribing information and using other resources (eg, http://www.hep-druginteractions.org).
+Health care practitioners must assess each individual’s medications for potential drug-drug interactions before prescribing DAAs.
+Resources include the manufacturer’s prescribing information and other drug-drug interaction websites (eg, the University of Liverpool).
 The table below lists known drug-drug interactions between HCV DAAs and selected medications.

 Concomitant Medications SOF/VEL GLE/PIB SOF/VEL/VOX LDV/SOF EBR/GZR